Skip to content

 Searching for images in DxO PhotoLab 7

 You can search for images using metadata and manually assigned keywords.
-In this example, I’m searching for all photos taken using an OM-1 equipped with a 25mm F1.8 lens.
+In this example, I’m searching for all photos taken using an OM-1 paired with a 25mm F1.8 lens.

 Otherwise, photo management in DxO PhotoLab lags behind the competition.
-There’s no geotagging, face recognition, or AI-powered automatic keyword tagging.
-On the upside, DxO PhotoLab 7 leverages your existing file structure, which is to say it doesn’t import and hold your photo collection hostage behind a propriety file format.
+For instance, Photolab lacks Face recognition and AI-powered automatic keyword tagging.
+On the upside, DxO PhotoLab 8 leverages your existing file structure, which is to say it doesn’t import and hold your photo collection hostage behind a propriety file format.

-However, if you like the look of PhotoLab 7 but crave advanced photo management, you could augment PhotoLab with a dedicated photo management tool.
+However, if you like the look of PhotoLab but crave advanced photo management, you could augment PhotoLab with a dedicated photo management tool.
 One of my favorites is Mylio Photos.
-Not only is it very good, but the basic version is free.
 Read Mylio Photos Review

 Photo Editing